European Foundation

 Content of measure

-The allocated resources are: BGN 65 million in budget loss for central heating and gas and BGN 60.9 million in budget loss bread.
+The allocated resources are: BGN 65 million in budget loss for central heating and gas and BGN 60.9 million in budget loss for bread.

 Updates